Level of Study

 Objectives and Content

-- synthesis expected climate and environmental changes suggested in the future based upon the most updated research in the international scientific press and present this information in a critical and analytical perspective
+- is able to independently synthesise and extract information about expected climate and environmental changes suggested by the most updated research in the international scientific press and present this information in a critical and analytical perspective

-- present a selected topic within climate and environmental change based upon published literature in the international scientific press in a term paper
+- is able to present a selected topic within climate and environmental change based upon published literature from the international scientific press through a term paper

-- present and elaborate the content of the term paper in public based upon the scientific outcome of the term paper
+- is able to present and to elaborate on the scientific outcome of the term paper in a public setting

 Required Previous Knowledge

-Bachelor's degree in Meteorology and Oceanography in addition to principles of chemical oceanography.
+Bachelor's degree in Climate, Atmosphere and Ocean Physics (named Bachelor's degree in Meteorology and Oceanography until Fall 2017), in addition to principles of chemical oceanography.